loloof64/StockfishChessEngineFlutter/README.md

 Don't forget to run command `dart run ffigen --config ffigen.yaml`.
 More on https://pub.dev/packages/ffigen.

+Then, in the generated file:
+* add import to 'package:ffi/ffi.dart'
+* replace occurrences of `ffi.Char` with `Utf8`.

 ## Credits

 * Using source code from [Stockfish](https://stockfishchess.org).